call for submissions closed

 Sybilla Patrizia

-Sybilla Patrizia is an Emmy Award-winning filmmaker and photographer based in Tokyo.
+Sybilla Patrizia is an Emmy Award-winning filmmaker and photographer from Austria, based in Tokyo.
 In her work, she merges her passion for social impact and human stories with her background in fashion to create thought-provoking stories that cross the border between documentary, art and design.

 JURY